 Volunteer effort, through its Board, committees, panels and working groups, continues to be crucial to the work of the Engineering Council.
 A conservative estimate gives the total days given freely to the Engineering Council throughout the year as approximately 1,200.
 Given the standing of those involved the financial equivalent would be in the order of £620,000 per annum.
-These figures have not significantly changed in the last year with our volunteers continuing to provide the same level of support through the pandemic.
+These figures have not significantly changed in the last year with our volunteers continuing to provide a similar level of support post the pandemic.

-Two remote volunteers' seminars were held in 2022.
-One in May and one in November, both were well attended.
+Two remote volunteers' seminars were held in 2023.
+One held face to face in May and one held remotely in November, both were well attended.